 The optional macerator system allows the discharging of waste water directly overboard through a thru-hull located in the engine bilge.
 The macerator system is active when the 12VDC system is energized and the WASTE TREATMENT breaker is turned ON.
-The macerator seacock must be open and the Y-valve flow directed towards the macerator in order to discharge waste.
-Activate the macerator by pressing and holding the macerator switch located in the head compartment until the tank has reached the empty level.
+The macerator seacock must be open in order to discharge waste.
+Activate the macerator key, located in the head compartment, until the tank has reached the empty level.
 The macerator switch operates independently of the seacock or Y-valve's position.